 - Advising the Mayor, City Council and city departments and offices on ways to enhance and improve access to city services and resources for immigrants and refugees, as well as strengthening opportunities for immigrants and refugees to participate in the civic life of the city;

 - Encouraging understanding between and among the various immigrant and refugee communities and the larger Seattle community and advocating on their behalf.

-Reflecting the diversity of Seattle's immigrant and refugee communities, the board has 15 members (eight appointed by the Mayor and seven appointed by the City Council).
-Board members will be appointed to one-or two-year terms, with the option of reappointment.
+Reflecting the diversity of Seattle's immigrant and refugee communities, the commission has 15 members (eight appointed by the Mayor and seven appointed by the City Council).
+Commission members will be appointed to one- or two-year terms, with the option of reappointment.

 City of Seattle commissions serve as a link between the public and city government.
 The information and advice that commissions provide about community needs, concerns, and opinions can have a profound impact on city policies and lead to improved services for all residents.
 Commissions are expected to: